bijan-181/bijan-181/README.md

 - 👋 Hi, I'm Bijan Ahmadi
-- 👀 I'm interested in security, networking and backend
+- 👀 I'm interested in backend , security and networking
-- 🌱 I'm currently learning artificial intelligence and machine learning
+- 🌱 I'm currently learning django REST framework
 - 💞️ I'm looking to collaborate on Django and Python projects
 - 📫 To contact me, just send an email to bizhan71720@gmail.com